scalabridgelondon/curriculum/docs/tailcalls/stack.md

 import mads.*

-object Stack extends Section:
-  def content[A](mads: Mads[A]): A =
+object Stack extends Section("The Stack"): def content[A](mads: Mads[A]): A =
     import mads.syntax.*

     md"""
-# The Stack

 In the previous section we saw a recursive method that failed with a `StackOverflowError` when working with large data.
 In this section we'll learn about the stack and why this error occurs.